Berghotel Schatzalp

 Berghotel Schatzalp is a historic hotel built in the Art Nouveau style and listed Cultural Property of National Significance in Davos, eastern Switzerland.
 It is located above the western side of Davos at 1860 m above sea level on the historic path over the Strela Pass, and forms part of the Schatzalp skiing and recreational area, near the Rinerhorn.
 Schatzalp is accessed via the funicular Schatzalp-Bahn from the town of Davos below.

-A former hi-tech tuberculosis sanitorium, it opened as the hotel Berghotel Schatzalp in 1953.
-The hotel caters for global economic and political leaders during the World Economic Forum Annual Meetings in the third week of January, when it is described by The Telegraph as "the most fashionable place in town, or above it, for a private party."
+As former hi-tech tuberculosis sanitorium, it was opened as the hotel Berghotel Schatzalp in 1953.
+The hotel caters to global economic and political leaders during the World Economic Forum Annual Meetings in the third week of January, when it is described by The Telegraph as "the most fashionable place in town, or above it, for a private party."

 History

 The building was built under the instructions of Dutch entrepreneur Willem Jan Holsboer between 1898 and 1900 by Zürich-based architects Otto Pfleghard and Max Haefeli.
 It was inaugurated on 21 December 1900 as a state-of-the-art tuberculosis sanitorium.
 It was built in an ideal location, with the Schatzalp area receiving more sunlight than the town below, and was built facing south to optimise exposure to natural light.
 The construction of the Davos-Schatzalp railroad took place from April 29 to December 25, 1899 and facilitated the opening of the sanitorium.

 The sanitorium is a setting in Thomas Mann's 1924 novel The Magic Mountain, which tells the story of a young engineer, Hans Castorp, who visits his sick cousin at the tuberculosis sanatorium, and ends up staying in Davos for seven years.
 At the beginning of the novel it is described as "the highest of the sanatoriums", built so far up the mountain that "they have to bring their bodies down on bobsleds, in the winter."
 The hotel uses the affiliation with the novel for promotional purposes.

 In the summer of 1937, the first ski lift at Schatzalp was built by the Schatzalp-Strela cable car cooperative.

 Schatzalp remained a sanatorium until 1953, when it was converted to a resort hotel, as detailed in the minutes of shareholders' meetings from 1952-1953.
-It's chief surgeon, Dr Gustav Maurer, was an outspoken opponent of Nazism [The Fallacy of Race and the Shoah, Kramer and Headland), as was Grand Duke Dmitri Pavlovich (Romanov) a patient who died at Schatzalp on 5 March 1942. ["Leben und Sterben in Davos", William Lee, Davoser Revue, 2000].
+Its chief surgeon, Dr Gustav Maurer, was an outspoken opponent of Nazism [The Fallacy of Race and the Shoah, Kramer and Headland), as was Grand Duke Dmitri Pavlovich (Romanov), a patient who died at Schatzalp on 5 March 1942. ["Leben und Sterben in Davos", William Lee, Davoser Revue, 2000].
 The Grand Duke's diaries provide a detailed view of daily life at Schatzalp.